chrisms86/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

 ---
 title: Getting Started with Data Connect - Create a Project
-description: In this section we will be building your first ASP.NET project application for to process the Microsoft Graph Data Connect data that was exported. ms.localizationpriority: medium
+description: In this section we will be building your first ASP.NET project application to process the Microsoft Graph Data Connect data that was exported. ms.localizationpriority: medium
 ---